Please note: This course has been changed to an AAQ (Alternative Academic Qualification. The course specification was updated 4 February 2025.

 How important is the maths component?

 The maths element of the course is extremely important.
 Two thirds of the first year course is ‘applied mathematics’ and this counts towards two thirds of your first-year grade.
-In the second year, there is not as much new mathematical content to learn.

 What support is there if I find the course challenging?